JoaoSilvaIT/ChuckieEgg/README.md

 # ChuckieEgg
-Project made in my 1st Year at University using Kotlin to replicate the classic SpectrumZX game ChuckieEgg
+Project made in my 1st Year at University using Kotlin to replicate the classic ZX Spectrum game ChuckieEgg To play simply run the Main.Kt folder